Lost ID Card Number

 Step 3: Visit A Local DMV Office

 Getting a replacement often requires you to visit the local DMV office in person.
 Don’t forget to bring the documents we mentioned above so you’ll have everything ready on hand.
 If your previous license was issued by the same office you’re visiting, they likely already have you in the system.
-Pro tip, you should call ahead and find out if you can schedule an appointment.
+Pro tip: You should call ahead and find out if you can schedule an appointment.

 This will greatly reduce your waiting and queuing time.
 Additionally, some states may have a platform that allows you to replace your ID without going to a local office.
 Some require you to provide the audit number for a replacement.
 While this seems like a bureaucratic loop, as mentioned earlier, you may be able to get a copy of your ID from your employer.